dotnet/orleans/src/Documentation/resources/Best_Practices.md

     -   Single coordinator/Registry/Monitor

-    -   Do staged aggregation If required
+    -   Do staged aggregation if required

 **Asynchronicity**: